PoorHttp/PoorWSGI/doc/documentation.rst

 ~~~~~~~~~~~~~~
 There are method and decorator to set your function (handler) to response static
 route.
 Application.set_route and Application.route.
 Both of them have tho
-parametrs, first the required uri like ``/some/uri/for/you`` and next method
+parametrs, first the required path like ``/some/path/for/you`` and next method
 flags, which is default METHOD_HEAD | METHOD_GET.
 There are other methods
 in state module like METHOD_POST, METHOD_PUT etc. There is two special constants
 METHOD_GET_POST which is HEAD | GET | POST, aned METHOD_ALL which is all
 supported methods.
-If method not match, but uri is exist in internal table,
+If method does not match, but path is exist in internal
-http state HTTP_METHOD_NOT_ALLOWED is return.
+table, http state HTTP_METHOD_NOT_ALLOWED is return.

 .. code:: python

-    @app.route('/some/uri')
+    @app.route('/some/path')
-    def some_uri(req):
+    def some_path(req):
-        return 'Data of some uri'
+        return 'Data of some path'

-    def other_uri(req):
+    def other_path(req):
-        return 'Data of other uri'
+        return 'Data of other path'
-    app.set_route('/some/other/uri', other_uri, state.METHOD_GET_POST)
+    app.set_route('/some/other/path', other_path, state.METHOD_GET_POST)

 You pop from application table via method Application.pop_route, or get internal
-table via Application.routes property. **Each uri could have only one handler**,
+table via Application.routes property. **Each path can have only one handler**,
-but one handler could be use for more uris.
+but one handler can be use for more path.

 Regular expression routes
 ~~~~~~~~~~~~~~~~~~~~~~~~~